.

 bicycle frame geometry

-Bottom bracket drop determines how high your cranks sit from the ground when you pedal.
-A lower bottom bracket results in a lower saddle height and therefore a lower centre of gravity.
+Bottom bracket drop determines how high your cranks sit relative to the ground while pedalling.
+A lower bottom bracket lowers your saddle height and overall centre of gravity, which improves stability and cornering confidence.

 Seat Tube Angle